toddaustin07/MQTT_SmartApp/README.md

   - Periodically monitor logs in:  /var/log/unattended-upgrades

 #### Disable unneeded services/port usage with systemctl
+The fewer running services & open ports you have, the fewer exposures you have.
 ```
   systemctl --type=service --state=active
   sudo systemctl disable --now <servicename>